anhaidgroup/delex/examples/Cluster-Example.md

 ## Step Four: Initialize Spark

 Next we need to initialize Spark.
-For this example we are doing everything in a local setup, in particular, all files are stored on the local file system and we are running Spark in local mode.
+For this example we are doing everything in a cloud setup.
+All files need to be stored in the ~/dblp_acm directory on all nodes.

 ```
 # enable pyarrow execution, recommended for better performance